CybercentreCanada/assemblyline-service-cuckoo/README.md

     vmcloak init --win7x64 --iso-mount /mnt/win7x64 --serial-key ... -v --vm iso \
         --ip 10.1.1.50 --netmask 255.255.255.0 --gateway 10.1.1.1 win7vm

-If this goes well, this should generate a file in `~/.vmcloak/iso/win7vm.iso`.
+If this goes well, it will generate a file in `~/.vmcloak/iso/win7vm.iso`.
 You can unmount the origianl ISO file now:

     sudo umount /mnt/win7x64